ilanprais/Flight-Inspector-Desktop-Application/README.md

 **To use your own plugin**, your plugin should contain a function with the signature:
 **Detect(StringBuilder str, int len, string normalDataFilePath, string anomalyDataFilePath)**
 ***str*** - a string builder that will finally hold the string that represents the anomaly.
 This string format will be as following:
+Every line of the string will be in the pattern:
+*FrameNumber:FirstAnomalyProperty1-SecondAnomalyProperty1,FirstAnomalyProperty2-SecondAnomalyProperty2,...,*
-Every line of the string will be in the pattern **FrameNumber:FirstAnomalyProperty1-SecondAnomalyProperty1,FirstAnomalyProperty2-SecondAnomalyProperty2,...,** where **FirstAnomalyProperty** and **SecondAnomalyProperty** are the indices of the corelative anomaly properties.
+where *FirstAnomalyProperty* and *SecondAnomalyProperty* are the indices of the corelative anomaly properties.
 ***len*** - the length of the string that the parameter ***str*** represents.
 ***normalDataFilePath** - the path to the .csv file with the normal flight data.
 ***anomalyDataFilePath*** - the path to the .csv file with the anomaly flight data.